chain4travel/camino-docs/docs/apps/nodes/add-validator.md

 :::

-:::caution KEYSTORE ARE PRIVATE TO YOUR NODE
+:::caution KEYSTORE IS PRIVATE TO YOUR NODE

 A keystore exists at the node level, so if you create a user on a node it exists _**only**_ on that node.
 However, users may be imported and exported using this API.